 - Improve end-of-life care by reducing unnecessary medication, tests, and procedures as comfort measures increase

 Palliative care referrals can be made by physicians, nurses, therapists, social workers, case managers, or at the request of the patient and family.
 When a referral is requested, the palliative care team will meet with the patient and family to discuss needs and options.

-To find out more about palliative care services at GHS, call (864) 455-3287.
+To find out more about palliative care services at Greenville Memorial Hospital, call (864) 455-3287.
+To learn more about palliative care services at Oconee Memorial Hospital, call (864) 885-7129.
 If you are interested in career opportunities within palliative care visit the GHS careers site.